Book: J

 To the extent possible, physical restraint will be implemented by staff certified in a training program approved by the Maine Department of Education.
 If untrained staff have intervened and initiated a physical restraint in an emergency, trained staff must be summoned to the scene to assume control of the situation if the emergency continues.

-This procedure does not preclude law enforcement personnel from implementing physical restraints in carrying out their professional responsibilities.
+This procedure does not preclude law enforcement personnel or other first responders from implementing physical restraints consistent with their professional responsibilities.

 A. Permitted Uses of Physical Restraint

-1. Physical restraint may be used only as an emergency intervention when the behavior of a student presents a risk of injury or harm to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+Physical restraint may be used only as an emergency intervention when the behavior of a student presents a risk of injury or harm to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+The physical restraint must end immediately upon the cessation of the imminent risk of serious physical injury to the student or another person, and should involve the least amount of force necessary to protect the student or other person.

-3. Prescribed medications, harnesses, and other assistive or protective devices may be used as permitted by Rule Chapter 33.
+2. Prescribed medications, harnesses, seat belts, and other assistive or protective devices may be used as permitted by law and described in Policy JKAA.

-4. Parents may be requested to provide assistance at any time.
+3. Parents/legal guardians may be requested to provide assistance with their child at any time.

 B. Prohibited Forms and Uses of Physical Restraint